 Navigation Modes

 Available navigation sensor data is validated before it is used for updates to the aircraft position.

-On aircraft with IRUs installed, the primary mode of operation utilizes IRS heading, attitude, position, and velocity, with IRS position and velocity combined with GNSS or VHF radio data (e.g., DME, Tactical Air Navigation System (TACAN), VOR, and LOC).
-On aircraft without IRUs the primary mode of operation is position and velocity from available sensors with heading and attitude being provided from an AHRS.
-The filtering algorithm should give appropriate weighting based on the sensor accuracy and should provide for sensor error modeling such that the navigation solution accuracy can be maintained through short term unavailability of various sensors.
+The primary mode of operation utilizes IRS heading, attitude, position, and velocity, with IRS position and velocity combined with GNSS or VHF radio data (e.g., DME, Tactical Air Navigation System (TACAN), VOR, and LOC/MLS).
+Optionally, the primary mode of operation utilizes position and velocity from the selected navigation sensor (GNSS, IRS, or VHF radio data) with heading and attitude being provided from an AHRS/IRS.

+The navigation function should provide for sensor error modeling such that the navigation solution accuracy can be maintained through short term unavailability of various sensors.
 The navigation function should behave smoothly regardless of sensor availability or sensor transitions.

 COMMENTARY